 Now before his untimely demise in 1980, Bonham had already created an impactful taste for many rock lovers.
 Each of his performances was talked about at length long after he was through.
 And what came out clear was that the performance was heavy, lively, virtuosic, and deliberate.

 Every listener would be thrilled by the show displayed by the artful clobbering of this character.
-This is the reason; perhaps he remains in the books of history as one among the greatest of all times.
+This is the reason; perhaps he remains in the books of history as one of the greatest of all time.

 It was his signature to leave everyone begging for more.
-Every performance he gave was better than the previous one, leaving everyone in applauses.
+Every performance he gave was better than the previous one, leaving everyone in applause.

 Dave Grohl, another renowned drummer, did not miss an opportunity to complement the drummer’s style when he wrote in “Rolling Stone.”
 Grohl says he spent years in his bedroom listening to Bonham’s work and attempting to emulate his style.

-And for years, every post-Bonham rocker has wished to follow these footsteps at one instance or another.
+And for years, every post-Bonham rocker has wished to follow in these footsteps in one instance or another.
 It is even true that the greatest drummers on the market today have received inspiration from Bonham.

 There are so many recordings of his performances all over that can help you get ahead of your drumming needs.
-It has always been a desire for many drummers to grow to the same level as the greatest of all times.
+Many drummers have always desired to grow to the same level as the greatest of all time.
 And the quest has allowed my many to find their paths.